$27 an Hour is How Much a Year?

 Is $27/hour enough to live on?

 Whether $27/hour is enough depends on your location, household size, and lifestyle.
 In lower cost-of-living areas, $56,160 may be sufficient.
-In expensive cities like San Francisco or New York, it may be challenging.
+In expensive metropolitan areas, it may be more challenging.